Close

 Choose the Mortgage

-Once you have found the lender, you must choose the type of mortgage that works best for you.
-Most lenders have online mortgage calculators where you can input your requirements to understand your monthly payment.
-Again, an experienced mortgage broker can choose the right mortgage for you.
+Once you have found a lender, you need to choose the type of mortgage that best suits your needs.
+Most lenders offer online mortgage calculators that allow you to input your requirements and calculate your monthly payment.
+Again, an experienced mortgage broker can help you choose the right mortgage.

 Get a Pre-approval Letter